jean-blas/KafkaStatus/README.md

     --uav     Look only for partitions whose leader is unavailable --umisr   Look only for under min in sync partitions --urp     Look only for under replicated partitions

+  * inventory

+  Used together with the -c|--cluster option, restrains the inventory to the given cluster.

+  e.g. go run kstat.go --git-branch ERDING_DEV --git-login jimbert -c bkt28 inventory

+      --inventory-type string   Create the inventory for kafka, zookeeper or connect.  (default "kafka") -o, --outfile string          Output file name
+      --stdin                   Write the inventory to stdin  (default true)

 ### Global flags: